-In the dictionary, books, sorted alphabetically by code, precede conferences, which are sorted alphabetically by code, within year.

-In this dictionary, two expanded forms may be given: a short expansion, restricted in length to the explanation field of one record; this may be followed, starting on a new record, by a long expansion extending over more than one record.
+In this dictionary, books, sorted alphabetically by code, precede conferences, which are sorted alphabetically by code, within year.
+Two expanded forms may be given: a short expansion, restricted in length to the explanation field of one record, which may be followed by a long expansion, starting on a new record and extending over more than one record.